7Rocky/IoT_Microservices/README-raspberryPi.md

 ifconfig
 ```

-Use the following YAML file to setup a static IP addres on your Raspberry Pi, so that every time it boots it has the same IP and you can connect via SSH.
+Use the following YAML file to setup a static IP address on your Raspberry Pi, so that every time it boots it has the same IP address and you can connect via SSH.

 ```yaml
 network: